 Information on financial support and debt financing available for different companies can be found on Turku Business Region website.

 Coronavirus and business financing on Ministry of Economic Affairs and Employment website.

 If your business has premises and you are having difficulties paying rent, negotiate postponing or exempting the rent with your lessor.

 Due to the exceptional circumstances caused by the coronavirus the Tax Administration will relieve the terms of payment arrangements until further notice.
 Furthermore, the Ministry of Finance is preparing an amendment on temporary lowering of the interest for late payment concerning those taxes that are included in the payment arrangement.
 Read more from Turku Business Region’s website.

 The Government proposes that because of the coronavirus epidemic entrepreneurs would be entitled to labour market support.
-The Act enters into force on 8 April 2020.
+The act would remain in force until 30.6.2021.
 More information and how to apply.

 If you are an entrepreneur out of work, please register as a job seeker at the local TE Office.
 Due to the corona situation, entrepreneurs who are unemployed, laid off or working part-time can exceptionally apply for unemployment benefits.
 Full-time entrepreneurs can apply for unemployment benefits after becoming unemployed, normally one should register on the first day of unemployment.
 Keep up to date and follow Kela’s website.

 Contact KELA to find out if you can apply for a housing allowance and social assistance.
 KELA can support you if you fall ill or are in quarantine which affects your business.
 For more information Kela’s website has more information.

 Various movement restrictions have been set in Finland due to the coronavirus epidemic.
 The impacts of the restrictions are visible among highly educated employees sought for expert positions as well as e.g. seasonal workers in agriculture.
 (Ministry of Economic Affairs and Employment).
 Read more from Turku Business Region’s website.